corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/ledger-graph.md

 #### Parameters

 `maxLength`: Integer.
-DAGs whose lengths exceed this value will be included in the number of DAGs that exceed the length threshold.
+DAGs whose lengths exceed this value will be counted in the number of DAGs that exceed the length threshold.

 #### Return Type